MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgPrivilegedAccessRoleDefinition.md

         - `[UserEligibleSettings <IMicrosoftGraphGovernanceRuleSetting[]>]`: The rule settings that are evaluated when a user tries to add an eligible role assignment.
 The setting is not supported for now.
         - `[UserMemberSettings <IMicrosoftGraphGovernanceRuleSetting[]>]`: The rule settings that are evaluated when a user tries to activate his role assignment.
       - `[TemplateId <String>]`:
     - `[RoleDefinitionId <String>]`: Required.
-The id of the role definition which the role assignment request is associated with.
+The identifier of the Azure role definition that the role assignment request is associated with.
     - `[Schedule <IMicrosoftGraphGovernanceSchedule>]`: governanceSchedule
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Duration <TimeSpan?>]`: The duration of a role assignment.
 It is in format of a TimeSpan.